faizfrds/xdn-ebpf/README.md

 ## Conclusion

 The measured times demonstrated an overhead of 0.708ms.
+Relative to other approaches, this result gives a low result.
+Although it is not the lowest, a sub-millisecond result is still quite outstanding and is enough to encourage further research of eBPF approaches to edge computing.
 This result brings us a step closer to uncovering the possible edge approach in CDNs.
 With the sub-millisecond overhead, it gives great confidence in the research that edge approaches in CDN is not too distant.